mwilkens1/covid_survey/README.md

 * (/wave1 and /wave2) extract.R: script for pulling the data from the API
 * (/wave1 and /wave2) get_data_from_API.R: helper function for pulling the data from the API.
 * /shapefiles: folder containing the shapefiles for the map used in the visualisation.
+* /dashboard: contains files for a seperate app tracking the survey response while open

 The data folder is not included in this Github repository because the data is not (yet) public.